DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

     * A device can be a member of multiple groups
     * Groups can contain other groups

-Take a look at your `default_inventory.yaml`.
-You can see that the generated file has 3 groups:
+Take a look at your inventory (`cat ansible_playbooks/default_inventory.yaml`) You can see that the generated file has 3 groups:

 * all
 * routers